jewettaij/visfd/doc/doc_filter_mrc.md

 (The "*radius*" will also be written to the 4th column of the "filename" file.
 *If the "-blobr-separation ratio" argument is supplied, then minima or maxima will be discarded if the distance between them falls below 2\*radius\*ratio.*)

+*Note:* When searching neighboring voxels, all 26 neighbors (3x3x3-1) are considered by default.
+(You can use the **-neighbor-connectivity nc** argument to skip 3D corner voxels by setting nc=2, and also 2D corners by setting nc=1.
+ This may increase the number of spurious local minima and maxima discovered.)

+*Note:* By default, local minima and maxima which lie on the boundaries of the image (or on the boundary of the mask region), are considered.
+To ignore these extrema (ie, to consider only voxels which are surrounded by other voxels) use the "**-ignore-boundary-extrema-**" argument.

+**Note: This only detects point-like local minima and maxima.**
+To be considered a "local minima", all 28 adjacent voxels must have intensities which are brighter than the central voxel.
+Local minima containing more than one voxel of the same brightness will be ignored.
+This means an image containing a region of identically bright voxels will generate a huge number of "local minima".

+***BUG WARNING:***
+         *Non-point-like local minima or maxima are not currently detected.
+          (Such extrema consist of multiple adjacent voxels of identical brightness.)
+          This is a bug.
+          This feature was intended to be applied to noisy microscope images (having 32bit depth) which have already been processed using Gaussian blurring, Tensor-voting, or other kinds of filters.
+          For these images, adjacent voxels of identical brightness are very unlikely.
+          This bug will get fixed eventually.*